Though my life is changin' fast

-- In the last few seasons, Brock and Barbara Jean had their marriage collapse.
-He moved back out, they were constantly arguing, and Brock felt the only real way to salvage it was to pull The Baby Trap on Barbara Jean (having his vasectomy reversed without telling her.)
+- In the last few seasons, Brock and Barbra Jean had their marriage collapse.
+He moved back out, they were constantly arguing, and Brock felt the only real way to salvage it was to pull The Baby Trap on Barbra Jean (having his vasectomy reversed without telling her.)

 - In all honesty, the healthiest marriage on this show was Van and Cheyenne, believe it or not, who seemed rather stable under all their arguing.